 Help students get over their first-day jitters with a classic by Mo Willems (the author of Don’t Let the Pigeon Ride the Bus).
 The pigeon goes through a range of feelings, just like your little learners, and it is the perfect picture book to open up discussions with your early years students about any fears they may have about starting school.

-Written by a paediatrician, this book is all about Danny beginning ‘Big School.’
-Danny feels scared at first, but he soon learns that big school is lots of fun!
+Written by a pediatrician, this book is all about Danny beginning ‘Big School.’
+Danny feels scared at first, but he soon learns that a big school is lots of fun!
 It’s a feeling many early years students will identify with.

-This an absolutely adorable guide for kids using cute animals to cover topics such as first-day jitters, meeting teachers, making friends, lunchtime, home time, and everything in between.
+This book offers an absolutely adorable guide to starting school for kids using cute animals to cover topics such as first-day jitters, meeting teachers, making friends, lunchtime, home time and everything in between.

 Books About the Importance of Kindness